spatialnetworkslab/vue-gg/docs/marks/label.md

   </tbody>
 </table>

-Consequently, one accesses the data by its key / column names:
+To pass data into the `x` and `y` props, one needs simply to access each data row's column name:

 ```html
 <vgg-map v-slot="{ row }">